 You will hear that vegetables (including seeds, nuts, fruits) are awesome and that they contain all sorts of essential nutrients.
 But you will not hear that you would have to eat every day a huge amount of those foods (and many others) in order to get all the essential nutrients which can benefit you.

 Vegetables (including seeds, nuts, fruits) are not magical, but have several key advantages:

-You should limit the amount of food that are not vegetables (including seeds, nuts, fruits) and meats, because they contain a lot of easily digestible calories.
+You should limit the amount of food that are not vegetables or meats because they contain a lot of easily digestible calories.
 For example, bread contains about 50% more calories that grilled chicken breast, and much easier to digest, which means that it's much easier to gain weight by eating bread than chicken.
-Even worse, foods which contain a lot of carbohydrates (like flour and sugar) will give you a lower feeling of satiety, so you are more likely to eat a greater amount of such foods, therefore ending up getting several times more calories than you get from meats.
+Even worse, foods which contain a lot of carbohydrates (like sugar and flour) will give you a lower feeling of satiety, so you are more likely to eat a greater amount of such foods, therefore ending up getting several times more calories than you get from meats.

 You should stop eating before you feel full, and you should eat a low volume of food so that your stomach doesn't extend to allow more food.
 This way the stomach will get used to allowing a small amount of food, and you will therefore feel satiety quicker.

 You should avoid destroying the fiber of food by (over)cooking it; cooking can mean various things, like applying heat or mincing.
 Through cooking, food must be made digestible (and dangerous bacteria must be destroyed), but not turned into mush.
 This means that the foods which can be eaten without cooking should be cooked as little as possible.
 The fiber slows down digestion, increases satiety and reduces the amount of calories absorbed by the body.